404 Not Found

 A custom resource is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
 It represents a customization of a particular Kubernetes installation.
 However, many core Kubernetes functions are now built using custom resources, making Kubernetes more modular.

 Custom resources can appear and disappear in a running cluster through dynamic registration, and cluster admins can update custom resources independently of the cluster itself.
-Once a custom resource is installed, users can create and access its objects using kubectl, just as they do for built-in resources like Pods."
+Once a custom resource is installed, users can create and access its objects using , just as they do for built-in resources like Pods."

 Declare and Create CRD